jeremytammik/tbc/a/1892_forge_group_da4r_lang.md

 ####<a name="2"></a> Retrieving Revit Model Group in Forge

+Let's start with the query *8473 &ndash; question about model group for Forge*:

 **Question:** I have a question about Revit model groups.

 Is it possible to get the group information in Forge?